Day 1 Arrive Barr

 The south-facing Alsace region on the France/Germany border boasts the highest temperatures year-round in Germany.

-In the cultural scene of Alsace everything turns to good taste: the cooking, the high-quality wines, and the charming and varied way of life.
+In the cultural scene of Alsace everything turns to good taste: the cooking, the high-quality aromatic white wines, and the charming and varied way of life.
 This region between the river Rhine and the Vosges, the Jurassic Mountains and the Pfälzerwald has a fascinating landscape.
-Hilly landscapes along the Wine Route, numerous picturesque villages and mysterious castle ruins alternate with spacious meadows.
+Hilly landscapes, picturesque villages with "story book" half-timbered houses and mysterious castle ruins alternate with spacious meadows.